Rok at business gathering at a trade fair in Malabo, Equatorial Guinea

 Population: 1.0 million (2011)

-- Extraordinary infrastructure built for the African Cup, while people live in poverty struggling to fulfil basic needs.
+• Extraordinary infrastructure built for the African Cup, while many people live in poverty.

 The only Spanish speaking country in Africa

-Equatorial Guinea’s government is authoritarian and has one of the worst human rights records in the world.
+The government of Equatorial Guinea is authoritarian and has one of the worst human rights records in the world.

 According to the yearly Freedom in the World survey, which measures political and civil rights, Equatorial Guinea has a ranking of 7 out of 7 (least free).